Dogs are Unavoidable but You Can Coexist Peacefully!

 5. What breeds are safest for people overcoming a fear of dogs?

-However, breeds like Cavalier King Charles Spaniels, Labradors, and Golden Retrievers are known for their gentle, friendly nature and, therefore, are what you could call safer for an easier introduction for overcoming cynophobia.
+Of course, we’ve discussed that it’s not the breed of dog that is inherently unsafe, but rather their training and environment.
+However, breeds like Spaniels, Labradors, Staffordshire Bull Terriers and Golden Retrievers are known for their gentle, friendly nature and, therefore, are what you could call safer for an easier introduction for overcoming cynophobia.

 6. How long does it take to overcome cynophobia?